YaleSTC/shifts/README.md

 shifts
 ======

-Shifts is an open-source application that allows the easy tracking of employees who work scheduled hours in various locations and times.
+Shifts is an open-source application which allows the easy tracking of employees who work scheduled hours in various locations and times.

 This gh-pages branch uses Jekyll to serve a static set of webpages for documentation purposes